Pokepasaj/docusaurus/docs/config.md

 •Instead of maintaining multiple Helm releases, Konn enables you to express these variations efficiently.

-In Konn, every configuration is ultimately a render function that returns an object.
+In Konn, every configuration is ultimately a [render](api/config/api-config-render) function that returns an object.
 This approach ensures that configurations remain declarative, reusable

-This is a valid config
+This is a valid config to represent the input and output:

 <Tabs>